 Each classroom has a wealth of books and information chosen to pique the child’s natural curiosity which the teacher helps to shape in directing their interests.

 Grades 4 to 6 - On a fact finding mission

-Each classroom is equipped with an encyclopedia, dictionaries and thesaurus, which students use regularly.
+Each classroom is equipped with a library of, at least, three hundred books, including dictionaries and thesaurii which students use regularly.
 Intensive reading and daily writing exercises develop language skills as well as the thinking process.